britram/rains-prototype/draft-trammell-rains-protocol.md

 algorithmically translated into DNS queries, by RAINS to DNS gateways, given the mostly compatible information models used by the two.

-RAINS to DNS gateways must provide verification services for clients; there is no equivalent to query option 7 for gateways, since the RAINS signatures are generated over the RAINS bytestream for an assertion, not the DNS bytestream.
+While DNSSEC and RAINS keys for equivalent ciphersuites are compatible with each other, there is no equivalent to query option 7 for gateways, since the RAINS signatures are generated over the RAINS bytestream for an assertion, not the DNS bytestream.
+Therefore, RAINS to DNS gateways must provide verification services for DNS clients.
 DNS over TLS {{RFC7858}} SHOULD be used between the DNS client and gateway to ensure confidentiality and integrity for queries and answers.

 Object type mappings are as follows: